 You can also show them ways you earn money outside of your W-2 job.
 If you’re an entrepreneur yourself, explain how you make money.
 Share what your most significant challenges are, as well as your most notable successes.

 If you have a side hustle, explain why you are doing that particular job, how you got it and how you find clients.
 Or if you sell items on Facebook Marketplace, show your kids why and how much you earn.
-Let them list their old toys and keep the earnings.
+Let them list their old toys and keep their earnings.

 Fueling the Entrepreneurial Spirit